 The most exciting phrase to hear in science is not ‘Eureka’ but ‘That’s funny...’

-Sam Arbesman is a complexity scientist.
+Samuel Arbesman is a complexity scientist.
 He is passionate about bringing together seemingly unrelated ideas from science and technology.
-Sam works with companies and founders that recognize the future happens at these boundaries, in such areas as open science, managing massive technological complexity, artificial intelligence, and infusing computation into everything from biology to manufacturing.
+Samuel works with companies and founders that recognize the future happens at these boundaries, in such areas as open science, managing massive technological complexity, artificial intelligence, and infusing computation into everything from biology to manufacturing.

 Named an asteroid after George Plimpton